University of Minnesota Administrative Policy

 Definitions

-Faculty, staff, graduate assistants, and student workers who have: a) worked at the University a minimum of twelve months and b) worked at least 1,250 hours in the 12 months preceding commencement of the leave.
+Faculty, staff, graduate assistants, and student employees who have: a) worked at the University a minimum of 12 months and b) worked at least 1,250 hours in the 12 months prior to starting the leave.
 Note that all paid time is counted toward these eligibility requirements.

-A biological, adoptive, step or foster parent or an individual who stands or stood in loco parentis to an eligible individual when the eligible individual was a child.
+A biological, adoptive, step or foster parent or an employee who stands or stood in loco parentis to an Eligible Employee when the Eligible Employee was a child.

-The eligible individual’s biological, adopted, or foster child, stepchild, legal ward, or a child by virtue of the eligible individual standing in loco parentis who is either under the age of 18 or age 18 or older and incapable of self-care because of a mental or physical disability at the time that FMLA leave is to commence.
-For FMLA leave related to qualifying exigency or military caregiver, the child may be of any age and capacity of self-care is inapplicable.
+The Eligible Employee’s biological, adopted, or foster child, stepchild, legal ward, or a child by virtue of the Eligible Employee standing in loco parentis who is either under the age of 18 or age 18 or older and incapable of self-care because of a mental or physical disability at the time that FMLA leave is to commence.
+For FMLA leave related to Qualifying Exigency for Military Caregiver, the child may be of any age and capacity of self-care is inapplicable.

 Qualifying Exigency